LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-lufuala-ndonga-konono-n01/index.md

 author: 125
 banner:
   - imported/nanas-sunday-jams-lufuala-ndonga-konono-n01/image1224.jpeg
-description: >-
-  Artwork by the majestic&nbsp;Trav Yes Yes and Yes Sunday Jammers and welcome.
+description: "Artwork by the majestic\_Trav Yes Yes and Yes Sunday Jammers and welcome.
 Hope all is good at your end and whatever it is may it be sublime and soulful.
-  So, for the next few episodes I am choosing artists/music from particular labels that should feature somewhere on one of your playlists, (really they should be [...]Read More...
+So, for the next few episodes I am choosing artists/music from particular labels that should feature somewhere on one of your playlists, (really they should be [...]Read More..."
 published: true
 tags: feature
 featured: false